BurntSushi/blog/content/post/rust-error-handling.md

 }
 {{< /high >}}

-The `From` impls are important because of how
+The `From` impls are important because of how the
-[`try!` is defined](#code-try-def).
+[`?` operator is defined](#code-questionmark-def).
 In particular, if an error occurs, `From::from` is called on the error, which in this case, will convert it to our own error type `CliError`.

 With the `From` impls done, we only need to make two small tweaks to our `search` function: the return type and the "not found" error.
 Here it is in